rhastie/build-nmos-cpp/README.md

 - Install a full Docker CE environment using [instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 - Set [docker permission](https://superuser.com/questions/835696/how-solve-permission-problems-for-docker-in-ubuntu#853682) for your host user

+## Run

-Execute the follow Linux commands to download and run the container on the host:
+Execute the following Linux commands to download the NMOS registry image and run a container on the host:

 ```sh
 docker pull rhastie/nmos-cpp:latest